JordanDanielWest/Configure-Active-Directory-with-Azure-VM/README.md

 - Next
 - Next
 - Install
-- AFter installation, select flag in top right corner with yellow indicator
+- After installation, select flag in top right corner with yellow indicator
 - Promote this server to a domain controller
 - Add a new forest
 - JordanWest.com (whatever domain name you want)